Edmonton Natural Gas and Electricity Retailers

 In addition, there are roughly two dozen smaller energy companies operating in the area, and this list is always growing.
 The regulated retailer of electricity in Edmonton is Direct Energy Regulated Services, which sells electricity at the RRO rate.
 EPCOR Energy Alberta is the city’s regulated retailer of natural gas.

-Try our energy rate comparison form above to learn about the natural gas retailers in your area, and what rates and plans they currently have to offer.
+The cheapest natural gas and electricity rates in Edmonton: Try our energy rate comparison form above to learn about the natural gas retailers in your area, and what rates and plans they currently have to offer.
 The cost comparison tool also allows you to compare utilities in Edmonton as well as their electricity rates.

 History of Electricity and Natural Gas in Edmonton